Rocky Mountain Spotted Fever

 - Environment or occupation with increased forest exposure in endemic region

-- Avoid tick-infested areas; limit skin exposure with long, light-colored clothing, tucked-in socks, or boots; inspect frequently.
+- Avoid tick-infested areas; limit skin exposure with long, light-colored clothing, tucked-in socks, or boots; inspect skin and clothing frequently.

 - Remove ticks promptly.

-- Avoid direct contact; remove with tweezers or gloved fingers close to skin.
+- Avoid direct contact; remove with tweezers or gloved fingers.

-- Apply steady upward traction until tick’s grip is released.
+- Grasp tick close to skin surface and apply steady upward traction until the tick’s grip is released.

 - Matches, petroleum jelly, nail polish, and rubbing alcohol are not effective for removal.

-- Transmission usually occurs from tick bite (reservoir):
+- Transmission occurs from tick bite (tick is both vector and reservoir of disease).

-- Usually >4 hours of attachment needed to transmit disease (often 24 hours)
+- Minimum of 6 to 10 hours of attachment is needed to transmit disease.

-- Can occur by transfusion or aerosol route
+- Can rarely occur by blood transfusion, contact with crushed tick, or aerosol route

-- Incubation period 2 to 14 days, average 7 days
+- Incubation period of 3 to 12 days, with average of 7 days

-- R. rickettsii spreads through the lymphatic system, causing a small vessel vasculitis that affects all organs, especially skin and adrenals; increased vascular permeability and focal areas of endothelial proliferation
+- R. rickettsii causes a small vessel vasculitis with resulting increased vascular permeability and focal areas of direct endothelial damage that impacts all organs.

 - Immunity is conferred following disease.

-- Patients with glucose-6-phosphate dehydrogenase (G6PD) deficiency account for a disproportionate number of deaths.
+Patients with G6PD deficiency account for a disproportionate number of deaths.

 There's more to see -- the rest of this topic is available only to subscribers.